 Plenty of Mac aficionados will tell you that Apple computers are inherently secure and don't require protection.
 We'd argue that they are wrong - or overconfident, at the very least.

-Mac threats increased by 400 percent in 2019 (compared to 2018) according to the a report from Malwarebytes.
-The bad guys, then, are targeting Mac users these days and they're getting smarter and greedier.
-As a result, cyber security is more important than ever, and good antivirus is the best place to start if you want to stay safe.
+Although Mac threats decreased by 38% in 2020, they had previously increased by 400 percent in 2019 (according a report from Malwarebytes).
+The bad guys, then, are still targeting Mac users and they're getting smarter and greedier.
+As a result, cyber security is something you can't afford to ignore, and good antivirus is a very good place to start if you want to stay safe.

 Macs are generally more secure than their Windows brethren for two reasons.
 On the technical side, macOS is a Unix-based operating system.
 As a Unix-based operating system macOS is sandboxed.

 Sandboxing is like having a series of fire doors: even if malware gains access to your Mac, it is unable to spread to other areas of the machine.
 They are more difficult to exploit than Windows PCs, but Macs are not unhackable.